Emma-Onye/Automated-DevOps-Project/README.md

         - Scrol down to "Prometheus" and select the "Data Source" you defined ealier which is "Prometheus"
         - CLICK on "Import"
         - Save
-    - Refresh your Grafana Dashbaord
+    - Refresh your Grafana Dashboard
         - Click on the "Drop Down" for "Host" and select any of the "Instances(IP)"